 12.1 General Limitations of Liability .

 Notwithstanding any provision herein to the contrary, neither Party nor any of their respective shareholders, partners, principals, Affiliates, officers, directors, agents, or employees shall be liable hereunder for consequential or indirect loss or damage, including loss of profit or anticipated revenues, loss of business opportunity, cost of capital, loss of goodwill, increased operating costs or any other special or incidental damages, or punitive or exemplary damages; provided, however, nothing in this Section 12.1 shall limit either Party’s obligations in respect of the indemnification provisions set forth in Sections 11.1(a) or 11.2(a) hereof.
 The Parties further agree that the waivers and disclaimers of liability, indemnities, releases from liability, and limitations on liability expressed herein shall survive termination or expiration of this Agreement, and shall apply at all times, whether in contract, equity, tort or otherwise, REGARDLESS OF THE FAULT, NEGLIGENCE (IN WHOLE OR IN PART), STRICT LIABILITY, BREACH OF CONTRACT OR BREACH OF WARRANTY OF THE PARTY INDEMNIFIED, RELEASED OR WHOSE LIABILITIES ARE LIMITED, AND SHALL EXTEND TO THE SHAREHOLDERS, PARTNERS, PRINCIPALS, AFFILIATES, DIRECTORS, OFFICERS AND EMPLOYEES, AGENTS AND RELATED OR AFFILIATED ENTITIES OF SUCH PARTY, AND THEIR SHAREHOLDERS, PARTNERS, PRINCIPALS, AFFILIATES, DIRECTORS, OFFICERS AND EMPLOYEES.
-IN NO EVENT SHALL ENERGY MANAGER’S LIABILITY TO OWNER EXCEED AGGREGATE OF THE TOTAL MONTHLY FEES AND ANNUAL FEE BONUS PAID PURSUANT TO THIS AGREEMENT.
+IN NO EVENT SHALL ENERGY MANAGER’S LIABILITY TO OWNER EXCEED THE AGGREGATE OF THE TOTAL MONTHLY FEES AND ANNUAL FEE BONUS PAID PURSUANT TO THIS AGREEMENT.
 THIS LIMIT OF LIABILITY SHALL APPLY UNDER ANY THEORY OF RECOVERY, INCLUDING BREACH OF CONTRACT, TORT, OR STRICT LIABILITY.

 12.2 Limitation of Owner's Liability .